patux/blog/content/about/index.md

 ### Work

-Sr. Software Engineering Manager.
-Working with Open Source Software for about 20 years, former Cloud Developer, Software Developer, Sysadmin and  Q.A.
+Sr. Engineering Manager, working with Open Source Software for about 20 years, former Cloud Developer, Software Developer, Sysadmin and  Q.A.
 Engineer.

 ### Hobbies